 PAGES (Past Global Changes) supports research which aims to understand the Earth’s past environment in order to obtain better predictions of future climate and environment, and inform strategies for sustainability.
 We encourage international and interdisciplinary collaborations and seek to promote the involvement of scientists from developing countries in the global paleo-community discourse.

 PAGES scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - Pleistocene, Holocene, last millennium and the recent past.

-Founded in 1991, PAGES is funded by the U.S. and Swiss National Science Foundations, and the National Oceanic and Atmospheric Administration (NOAA).
+Founded in 1991, PAGES is funded by the US and Swiss National Science Foundations, and the National Oceanic and Atmospheric Administration (NOAA).

-It is overseen by a Scientific Steering Committee (SSC) comprised of members chosen to be representative of the major techniques, disciplines and geographic regions that contribute to paleoscience.
+PAGES is overseen by a Scientific Steering Committee (SSC) comprised of members chosen to be representative of the major techniques, disciplines and geographic regions that contribute to paleoscience.

-Subscribe to the mailing list of any of our Working Groups to get updates on the group's activities.
+Subscribe to the mailing list of any of our working groups to get updates on the group's activities.
 The mailing list links are on their webpages.

 Read the My PAGES webpage for other opportunities to get involved.